powerhome/power-tools/packages/cygnet/docs/README.md

-# Something for Nothing
+# Cygnet

 `cygnet` is currently comprised of two parts:

 1. An implementation of the [Null Object Pattern](https://en.wikipedia.org/wiki/Null_Object_pattern), which automatically accounts for nil.

-2. An implementation of nested hashes using [DeepStruct](http://andreapavoni.com/blog/2013/4/create-recursive-openstruct-from-a-ruby-hash).
+2. An implementation of collections.

 ## Usage